ktojala/zzz/Beginners_guide.md

 # Beginner's guide for chess bot setup

+This template provides two ways for your bots to interact with other bots or players.
+You can either play online on [Lichess](https://lichess.org) or you can play locally using the program [XBoard](https://www.gnu.org/software/xboard/).

+Below you can find the instructions to configure your project to work with either of these options.

+## Playing on Lichess

 The following minimum actions are necessary to run the Tiralabra chess bot app with the Lichess.org application program interface (API).
 See [Lichess API](https://lichess.org/api) for the full API Reference.

 By no means, this guideline will not replace the API Reference.
 We hope that this guideline will save your valuable time when getting started.